benvandw/benvandw/README.md

 </p>

 ## Mission and Goal
-- I aim to implement and engineer technologies to combat CyberCrime nationwide, along with this I have been personally investigating a CyberCrime Syndicate operating throughout the Asia-Pacific region that targets small businesses.
-I plan to use this research and goal in my Honours thesis where I aim to expose and take down the sydicate in collaboration with national law enforcement (not currently affiliated in any way), Feel free to [contact me](contact@greenbeanie.com) if you have any tips or would like to collaborate on this project.
+- I aim to implement and engineer technologies to combat CyberCrime Internationally, along with this, I have been personally investigating a CyberCrime Syndicate operating throughout the Asia-Pacific region that targets small businesses.
+I plan to use this research and goal in my Honours thesis where I aim to expose and take down the syndicate in collaboration with national law enforcement (not currently affiliated in any way), Feel free to [contact me](contact@greenbeanie.com) if you have any tips or would like to collaborate on this project.